mutasim77/ReactJS-Notebook/4.React Terms/README.md

 - ## Compilers 🟤
 A JavaScript compiler takes JavaScript code, transforms it and returns JavaScript code in a different format.
 The most common use case is to take ES6 syntax and transform it into syntax that older browsers are capable of interpreting. <a href="https://babeljs.io/">Babel</a> is the compiler most commonly used with React.

+- ## Bundlers 🟡
+Bundlers take JavaScript and CSS code written as separate modules (often hundreds of them), and combine them together into a few files better optimized for the browsers.
+Some bundlers commonly used in React applications include <a href="https://webpack.js.org/">Webpack</a> and <a href="https://browserify.org/">Browserify</a>.

+- ## Package Managers 🟢
+Package managers are tools that allow you to manage dependencies in your project.<a href="https://www.npmjs.com/">npm</a> and <a href="https://yarnpkg.com/">Yarn</a> are two package managers commonly used in React applications.
+Both of them are clients for the same npm package registry.

+- ## CDN 🔵
+CDN stands for Content Delivery Network.
+CDNs deliver cached, static content from a network of servers across the globe.